envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the effect of adding the `paths-ignore` keyword to your code scanning GitHub Actions workflow?

-a) Avoiding unnecessary scans when files that are not relevant to the analysis are changed.
+a) It tells CodeQL to omit all `*.txt` and `*.md` files from the analysis.

-b) It tells CodeQL to omit all `*.txt` and `*.md` files from the analysis.
+b) Preventing the CodeQL analysis from running on pull requests that change files with the specified extensions.

-c) Preventing the CodeQL analysis from running on pull requests that change files with the specified extensions.
+c) Avoiding unnecessary scans when files that are not relevant to the analysis are changed.

 d) Pull request checks will ignore any CodeQL vulnerabilities that are found in `*.txt` and `*.md` files.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Avoiding unnecessary scans when files that are not relevant to the analysis are changed.